Course information is subject to change.

 Description: High-performing organizations are driven by leaders who enable people and processes to be productive.
 This course helps students cultivate mind-sets and use tools to evaluate and influence the behavior of people inside an organization and be valuable members of a team.
 An integral part of any organization is how it coordinates tasks and collaboration – the process by which the firm delivers its product or service.
 Another key part of the firm is its strategy, or the way it chooses to compete in a market.
 This part of the course will develop students’ ability to analyze the organizational and external factors essential for crafting and executing a company’s strategy for sustained success.
 An important aspect of selecting a strategy will be the framing and analysis of decisions involving uncertainty, whether the uncertainty results from general conditions or the actions of competitors.
 In addition to a strategic perspective, this course will build skills for assessing and leading teams to execute strategy.

-Enterprise Analytics III: Financial Decision Making
+Enterprise Analytics III: Accounting and Finance

 Description: In this course, we will (a) explore approaches for structuring and analyzing common business and financial decisions and (b) discuss respective analytical methods.
 We will explore what factors drive a firm’s value and how a manager should exploit information at hand to improve his/her strategic decisions.
 This course aims, in part, to improve your analytical skills by gaining insight into risk and uncertainty.